MITEY North Conference

 Tuesday 18th July at the National Science and Media Museum, Bradford

-The first Men in the Early Years North national conference is taking place in Bradford in 2017, at the National Science and Media Museum.
-The conference will showcase a multi-agency focus on engaging men in the early years which is helping to improve outcomes for children.
-The conference aims to further raise the policy questions around gender imbalance in the early years’ workforce, and a growing need for the positive modelling of men as care-givers for boys and girls.
-The conference will be a significant step forward in supporting the development of national and international networks for men in Early Years.
+The first Men in the Early Years North national conference took place in Bradford in 2017, at the National Science and Media Museum.
+The conference showcased a multi-agency focus on engaging men in the early years which is helping to improve outcomes for children.
+The conference aimed to further raise the policy questions around gender imbalance in the early years’ workforce, and a growing need for the positive modelling of men as care-givers for boys and girls.
+The conference was a significant step forward in supporting the development of national and international networks for men in Early Years.

 Jonathan Douglas, Director of the National Literacy Trust